Minh-ctrl/minhrai/pages/data_structure/markDown/2022-12-26-LC-49:Group-Anagrams.md

 In this **particular input**, the first loop will give us *```["eat", "tea", "ate"]```*, then the 2nd will give us *```["tan","nat"]```* then finally *```["bat"]```*

-so we'd ended up performing *3* loops just to achieve the ideal output. doesn't seem that bad right?
+so we'd ended up performing 2 or 3 operations per iteration.

 *BUTTTTTT*, to quote [CGP Grey](https://youtu.be/oAHbLRjF0vo):
 ```